Python3pkg/MyRPC/doc/install.rst

 For more information about Distutils based installation, see http://docs.python.org/3/install/index.html.

+MyRPC code generator tool will be installed into :file:`{prefix}/bin`, be sure to put this directory in your :envvar:`PATH`.
 Language dependent runtime libraries will be installed into :file:`{prefix}/share/myrpc/runtime`, except for Python runtime, which will go into Python site-packages directory.